Fear (1996 film): Reception

 Mick LaSalle of the San Francisco Chronicle said, "Fear is hard to resist.
-On one hand it's a shameless thriller that makes up for the inevitability of its story by consistently being bigger, faster and more appalling than you might expect.
-On the other hand, it contains enough truth about fathers, teenaged daughters and young lust to distinguish it from most thrillers and ground it in vivid emotion.
+On one hand, it's a shameless thriller that makes up for the inevitability of its story by consistently being bigger, faster, and more appalling than you might expect.
+On the other hand, it contains enough truth about fathers, teenage daughters, and young lust to distinguish it from most thrillers and ground it in vivid emotion.
 It is a nightmare fantasy for fathers.
 Director James Foley and screenwriter Christopher Crowe keep raising the stakes all the way to a finish that's something out of The Straw Dogs.
 It's a maddening, satisfying, junky, enjoyable picture."

-Owen Gleiberman of Entertainment Weekly gave the film a positive review, further accrediting the comparisons to Fatal Attraction, writing: "Fear is a teen Fatal Attraction, and — surprise — it isn’t bad."
-He did, however, criticise the finale: "[Director] James Foley does a fine job evoking the sexual tensions between father, daughter, and rogue suitor, but he has less luck with the (inevitable) garish climax, which is so unconvincingly staged it never even makes it over the top".
+Owen Gleiberman of Entertainment Weekly gave the film a positive review, further accrediting the comparisons to Fatal Attraction.
+According to him, "Fear is a teen Fatal Attraction, with Mark Wahlberg and Reese Witherspoon in the Glenn Close and (respectively) Michael Douglas roles, and with William Petersen in Anne Archer's.
+And – surprise – it isn't bad."
+He did, however, criticize the finale: "[Director] James Foley does a fine job evoking the sexual tensions between father, daughter, and rogue suitor.
+Yet he has less luck with the (inevitable) garish climax, which is unconvincingly staged... never even making it over the top".

 Gene Siskel gave the film a thumbs-down while Roger Ebert gave it a thumbs-up.
-Siskel called the picture "Predictable trash with an 'inspired' title, and with a third act which nosedives into pure mayhem...It's shocking that such a film was made by the same director who gave us At Close Range, Glengary Glen Ross, and After Dark, My Sweet; this one is not worthy of his talent.
+Siskel called the picture "Predictable trash with an 'inspired' title, and with a third act which nosedives into pure mayhem...
+It's shocking that such a film was made by the same director who gave us At Close Range, Glengary Glen Ross, and After Dark, My Sweet; this one is not worthy of his talent.
 It should have been titled Who's That Boy."
 Ebert claimed the movie "generates genuine psychological interest, with an effective and suspenseful portrait of a family under siege."

-Movie historian Leonard Maltin gave the picture two out of four stars: "This passable slasher epic benefits from taut, stylish direction and from decent performances; still, it's awfully derivative -- especially the climactic showdown.
+Movie historian Leonard Maltin gave the picture two out of four stars: "This passable slasher epic benefits from taut, stylish direction and from decent performances; still, it's awfully derivative – especially the climactic showdown.
 Mark Wahlberg is menacing as the lovestruck hood, but he could benefit from diction lessons."

 Critical revaluation of the film has proved more positive than its initial reception, with Carter Burwell's score being especially well received.
 One critic has since stated that "although dismissed by some reviewers upon its release as a sensationalist, hysterical, formulaic piece, Fear has improved with age".
 The film was placed as No. 19 on Bravo TV's "30 Even Scarier Movie Moments".

-Remake
+Adaptations

-On May 23, 2019, it was announced that Universal Pictures and Imagine Entertainment would produce a remake of the film with Brian Grazer producing again, along with Karen Lunder as co-producer.
-Jonathan Herman will adapt Crowe's script for a modern audience.
-Amandla Stenberg will star.
+On May 23, 2019, it was announced that Universal Pictures and Imagine Entertainment would produce a remake of the film with Brian Grazer again producing, along with Karen Lunder as co-producer.
+Jonathan Herman was reported to adapt Crowe's script for a modern audience and Amandla Stenberg was in talks to star.

-Television series

 In October 2022, it was reported that a television series adaptation of the film is in development at Peacock.